kapoorlakshya/screen-recorder/README.md

 ```

 <b>Note</b>:
-1. Always stop the recording before closing the application.
+- Always stop the recording before closing the application.
 Otherwise, ffmpeg will force exit as soon as the window disappears and may produce an invalid video file.
-2. If you're launching multiple applications or testing an application at different window sizes, recording the `desktop` is a better option.
+- If you're launching multiple applications or testing an application at different window sizes, recording the `desktop` is a better option.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.